leikind/cryppo_ex/README.md

 ## TODO

-* encryption / decryption with key derivation
 * RSA signatures
+* switch to the upstream of yamerl, maybe from HEX.pm and not github
-* Command line interface
+* Command line interface like for Cryppo.js
+* Add functions which list (1) available encryption strategies (2) available key derivation strategies
+* check the compatibility with yaml with binaries from ruby, there can be a problem with the tag
+* better Elixir style: the data should always be the first argument
+* behaviour for key derivation strategies just like for encryption strategies
+* proper readme
+* serialization protocol
 * Maybe: implement Cryppo.encrypt/2 which would also generate the key like in the typescript port
-* Add functions which list (1) available encryption strategies (2) available key derivation strategies